cockpit-project/cockpit/containers/ws/README.md

 Similarly you can also provide a custom `/etc/os-release` to change the branding.

+### SSH authentication

 The login page asks the user to confirm unknown SSH host key fingerprints.
 You can mount your known host keys into the container at `/etc/ssh/ssh_known_hosts`, or set the environment variable `COCKPIT_SSH_KNOWN_HOSTS_FILE` to specify a different location:

     -v /path/to/known_hosts:/etc/ssh/ssh_known_hosts:ro,Z

+You can also mount an encrypted private key inside the container and set the environment variable `COCKPIT_SSH_KEY_PATH` to point to it:

+    -e COCKPIT_SSH_KEY_PATH=/id_rsa -v ~/.ssh/id_rsa:/id_rsa:ro,Z

+Then cockpit will use the provided password to decrypt the key and establish an SSH connection to the given host using that private key. **Warning:** This currently only supports RSA keys in the old PEM file format (`ssh-keygen -t rsa -m PEM`), not the current OpenSSH specific format.

 ## More Info